Sound

 The grid search method is used to

 get the initial guess of eigenvalues.
-Since the wall is rigid, both and are the eigenvalues
+Since the wall is rigid, both and

 according to the property discussed above.
 Therefore in Fig.5 only the up half

-of the -plane is needed.
+-plane is needed.
 Read in the data of the intersection points

 of solid and dashed lines as the initial values in the Newton’s method.